Ron Ellis: Playing career

+Post-playing career

 After his life in hockey, worked as a teacher and in insurance.
 For six years, Ellis ran his own sporting goods store.
 In 1993, he joined the Hockey Hall of Fame as a director of public affairs and assistant to the president.
-As of 2014, Ellis is still director of public affairs for the Hockey Hall of Fame in Toronto.
+As of 2014, Ellis was still director of public affairs for the Hockey Hall of Fame.

-The stresses of life after hockey took its toll.
+The stresses of life after hockey took their toll.
 In 1986 a bout with clinical depression began.
 He would later go public with his story by writing a book with Kevin Shea titled Over The Boards: The Ron Ellis Story, published in 2002.
-Today, he is a speaker on the importance of diagnosing and treating clinical depression.
+He was a speaker on the importance of diagnosing and treating clinical depression.

 On October 17, 2016, Ellis was part of a healthy class inducted into the Ontario Sports Hall of Fame at the Sheraton Centre Toronto Hotel, where he thanked Jim Gregory as his mentor and coach.

+Death

+Ellis died on May 11, 2024, at the age of 79.